-Consequential impacts as defined under the EPBC Act, and projects which will be considered as part of cumulative impact assessment (Section 7) should be identified and their relevance discussed.
+Consequential impacts as defined under the EPBC Act and projects which will be considered as part of cumulative impact assessment (Section 7) should be identified and their relevance discussed (e.g. other water projects in the Fitzroy Basin).

 1.5 Socio-economic cost and benefits of the project